The Intersection of Human Trafficking and the Healthcare System:

 What Caregivers Need to Know

-Human trafficking is a public health issue, one that often goes undetected in medical offices and hospitals.
-Defined by the U.S. Dept. of Homeland Security as “a modern form of slavery in which people are forced into sex or labor by threats of violence, fraud, coercion, or other forms of exploitation,” human trafficking brings in $150 billion a year and victimizes 20.9 million people worldwide, according to the International Labor Organization.
-The health system can play an important role in identifying and treating these victims.
-From their immediate physical and emotional healthcare concerns to the longer-term mental health and substance use issues, trafficking survivors often need a complex array of services.
+Human trafficking is an ongoing public health threat that often goes undetected.
+The health system can play an important role in identifying and treating trafficking victims.
+From their immediate physical and emotional healthcare concerns to longer-term mental health and substance use issues, trafficking survivors often need a complex array of healthcare services.
 Mental health services are particularly important, as virtually all survivors have experienced some form of trauma.
-Because healthcare providers are in a unique position to identify victims and provide them with physical and psychological care —while in captivity and after release—it’s critical that caregivers can identify the signs and find strategies to help their patients.
-At this conference, leading national and regional speakers from the healthcare profession, as well as a survivor of human trafficking, will provide an overview of the issue and discuss strategies and resources for providers to integrate into their organizations in order to better treat patients who have been victims of human trafficking.
+Because healthcare providers are in a unique position to identify victims and provide them with physical and psychological care, it’s critical that caregivers can identify the signs and find strategies to help their patients.
+At this conference, leading national and regional speakers – as well as a survivor of human trafficking – will provide an overview of this public health issue and discuss strategies and resources that providers can integrate into their organizations to better treat these victimized patients.

 Identifying and Caring For Human Trafficking Victims: Building Protocols in Your Organizations

 Hanni Stoklosa, MD, MPH, Executive Director of HEAL Trafficking, and Emergency Physician, Brigham and Women's Hospital